Instance-Warp: Saliency Guided Image Warping for Unsupervised Domain Adaptation: Experiments

 \subsection{Domain Adaptive Semantic Segmentation}

-To demonstrate our method is task agnostic, we incorporate it within domain adaptive semantic segmentation using the popular DAFormer~\cite{hoyer2022daformer} algorithm.
-The resulting approach shows significant improvement on both Val and Test Splits of the ACDC dataset (Table~\ref{tab:cs2acdc}).
-Here, saliency guidance choice matters: our instance-level image saliency guidance outperforms Static Prior~\cite{thavamani2021fovea} and Geometric Prior~\cite{ghosh2023learned}.
-Being agnostic to the DA algorithm, our method also boosts DAFormer extensions like HRDA~\cite{hoyer2022hrda} and MIC~\cite{hoyer2023mic} (See Supplementary Section B).
-These extensions mitigate scale bias to some extent but add significant training memory (+5GB) and inference latency (+800 ms on RTX 4090 GPU), whereas our approach requires negligible additional training memory (+0.04 GB) and adds no additional inference latency.
+Our approach is task-agnostic, allowing integration into DAFormer~\cite{hoyer2022daformer}, HRDA~\cite{hoyer2022hrda} and MIC~\cite{hoyer2023mic} for domain adaptive semantic segmentation.
+We observe significant improvements on ACDC and DarkZurich dataset (Table~\ref{tab:cs2acdc} and Table~\ref{tab:cs2dz}) via integration our method into all these algorithms.
+Besides, our instance-level image saliency guidance outperforms Static Prior~\cite{thavamani2021fovea} and Geometric Prior~\cite{ghosh2023learned}. \textbf{For comparisons with HRDA and MIC, see \pointToAppendix{\ref{appendix:mic-hrda}}{B}}.
+Note that HRDA and MIC use heavy resize and multi-crop augmentations during training and sliding window inference at test, significantly increasing training memory (+5 GB) and inference latency (+800 ms on an RTX 4090 GPU).
+In contrast, our approach requires minimal additional training memory (+0.04 GB), negligible training latency (+5.7 ms on an RTX 4090 GPU) and no additional inference latency.

-Table~\ref{tab:cs2acdc} also shows our method's superiority across scenarios, with or without unsupervised domain adaptation.
-This suggests that the learned backhone features due to our method generalize better to unseen domains.
-Additionally, Figure~\ref{fig:seg_acdc} illustrates superior performance of our method in identifying both background elements (e.g., sky, sidewalks, buildings) and foreground objects (e.g., traffic lights and traffic signs).
+Tables~\ref{tab:cs2acdc} and~\ref{tab:cs2dz} also demonstrates our method's superiority across different scenarios (w/ and w/o UDA), indicating that the learnt backbone features generalize better to unseen domains, since the backbone model already improves after supervised pre-training with image warping solely on source.
+A visual diagnosis of the learned backbones can be found in \pointToAppendix{\ref{appendix:addl_analysis}}{E}, including GradCam~\cite{selvaraju2017grad} visualizations showing higher discriminability and an increased focus on salient objects when saliency guided warping is employed while training.
+Additionally, Figure~\ref{fig:seg_acdc} illustrates the superior performance of our method in identifying both background (e.g., sky, sidewalks, buildings) and objects (e.g., traffic lights, traffic signs).